codegmj/Localrepo2ndfolder/README.md

-#this is my local repo 2nd folder here
+# This is my local repo 2nd folder here